damek/damek.github.io/_random/what-is-constitutional-ai.md

 ---
 title: "what is constitutional AI?"
 date: 2025-05-03
+description: "anthropic's way to do rlhf without the 'h'"
 ---

 [constitutional ai](https://arxiv.org/pdf/2212.08073) trains harmless ai using ai feedback, guided by principles (a 'constitution'), instead of human harm labels.